Common C.MI. Course Questions

 Q. Does the C.MI course focus upon a particular type of meditation practice ?

 A. We focus primarily on Mindfulness / Insight Meditation (also known as Vipassana) methods in the C.MI program.
 Mindfulness meditation methods are extremely practical, straight-forward, and do not require adherence to any particular spiritual belief system.
 Mindfulness meditation provides a strong vehicle for the continued growth of the instructor / practitioner, - and also allows for a relatively simple classroom instruction format for the beginning instructor.

 Beyond its popularity as a personal development tool, Mindfulness Meditation is currently a primary style for teaching meditation in the medical field (patients and physicians), Mindfulness-Based Stress-Reduction (MBSR), educational institutions (children and adults), corporate wellness settings - and even some high-security prison systems in the USA and worldwide.
 You've likely seen a great increase in recent years of traditional research showing Mindfulness Meditation to be a highly effective and safe practice.
-Resources and links to research papers and ongoing studies are provided during the C.MI. course.
+Resources and links to research papers and ongoing studies are provided during the C.MI. course, as they become available.

 Note, however, that the course is not a traditional program in the sense that we focus only on one particular tradition or method.
 C.MI encompasses a wide range of meditation practices (both traditional and more "modern" techniques and practice tools).
 We also cover a variety of other styles and practices during C.MI as a way to help the student gain a broad basic understanding of the most common meditation practices.
 We discuss topics and practices such as Guided Meditation, Moving Meditation, Teaching Children, Using Audio-based Meditation tools, etc. New materials and resources are added continuously.